devaughnpenn/UCCTF/docs/Quickstart.md

 # Quickstart

 Instructions for running and deploying the application.
-(Make sure you've completed the steps of the **Installation** doc first before going through this Quickstart.)
+(Make sure you've completed the steps of **Installation** first before going through this Quickstart.)

 ---

 ### 1. Run the Backend.

-Open a terminal in your Ubuntu server, and cd to the *frontend/src* folder of the project.
+cd to the *frontend/src* folder of the project.
 ```bash
 $ cd frontend/src
 ```